 The first down payment is charged when you sign up for your Plan.

-There are no interest charges with the Plan, and no fees when you follow your automatic payment schedule.
+We do not charge any interest charges on the Plan, and we do not charge any fees when you follow your automatic payment schedule.

 The issuer of your card may charge interest or fees under your agreement with them.
 If you have any questions about those charges contact your card issuer.

 If you do not use all of the funds initially approved for your Plan, we will reduce the amount you owe us.
 If you have paid us for more than the total amount of the goods or services related to your Plan, we will refund the balance back to your original payment method.

 If the Provider does not request payment from us within 13 days after you sign up for your Plan, or the goods or services you have purchased using the Plan are not provided within 13 days of the purchase, we will cancel your Plan and promptly refund any amounts that you have paid to your original payment method.

 You may not use or permit your Plan to be used to make any illegal transaction.

 The following Payment Agreement for Scratch Plan Bi-Weekly is between WebBank, an FDIC-insured bank located in Salt Lake City, Utah that is the lender under the Plan (“we,” “us,” or “our”), and the user of the Plan ("you").
 Scratch Financial, Inc. will service your Plan.
 In addition to this Payment Agreement, your use of the Plan is governed by the following agreements (collectively, together with this Payment Agreement, the "Terms"):